 A. Tracking Technologies Generally.

-App-related Tracking Technologies in connection with non-browser usage (e.g., most functionality of a mobile app) can be disabled by uninstalling the app.
+App-related Tracking Technologies in connection with non-browser usage (e.g., most functionality of a mobile app) can be disabled by uninstalling the app and in some instances by using the Cookie Consent Tool in the app you are using.
 To uninstall an app, follow the instructions from your operating system or device manufacturer.

 Your browser settings may allow you to automatically transmit a “Do Not Track” signal to online services you visit.
 Note, however, there is no consensus as to what “Do Not Track” means in this context.
 Like many online services, SPE currently does not alter SPE’s practices when SPE receives a “Do Not Track” signal from a visitor’s browser.
 To find out more about “Do Not Track,” you can visit https://www.allaboutdnt.com, but SPE is not responsible for the completeness or accuracy of this third party information.
 Some third parties, however, may offer you choices regarding their Tracking Technologies.
 SPE is not responsible for the completeness or accuracy of third party choice notices or choice mechanisms.
 For specific information on some of the choice options offered by third party analytics and advertising providers, see the next section.